stormwild/stormwild.github.io/src/content/pages/about.md

 ---
-title: About
+title: "About"
+meta:
   description: About the site and the author.
+  keywords: ["about", "author"]
 ---

-This is the about page
+This is the About page